Prabhunandan016/spammails/README.md

-📩 Spam Message Classifier using Machine Learning
+📩 Spam Message Classifier
-This project is a spam message classifier that uses TF-IDF vectorization and a Multinomial Naïve Bayes model.
-It also uses GridSearchCV to tune hyperparameters and improve accuracy.
-The classifier predicts whether a given SMS/text message is spam or ham (not spam).
+This project is a Spam Message Classifier that uses Machine Learning techniques to predict whether a given SMS or text message is SPAM or HAM (not spam).
+It includes a Streamlit web application for real-time message prediction and also supports command-line usage.

-🚀 Features
+🔍 Overview
-Preprocessing of real-world SMS data
+✅ Text preprocessing of real-world SMS data

-TF-IDF vectorizer with unigrams and bigrams
+✳️ TF-IDF vectorization with unigrams and bigrams

+🤖 Multinomial Naive Bayes classifier

-Hyperparameter tuning using GridSearchCV
+🔧 Hyperparameter tuning using GridSearchCV

-Model evaluation: accuracy, classification report, and confusion matrix
+📈 Model evaluation using accuracy, precision, recall, F1-score, and confusion matrix

-Real-time message prediction via console input

-📁 Dataset
+🌐 Web app using Streamlit for easy use

-Dataset used: mail_data.csv
+📂 Dataset
-The dataset contains two columns:
+The dataset used is mail_data.csv and contains the following columns:

-Label: spam or ham
+Label: The message type (either ham or spam)

-Message: The actual SMS/text message content
+Message: The text content of the message

-🛠️ Requirements
-Install required packages:

-bash
-Copy
-Edit
-pip install pandas numpy matplotlib seaborn scikit-learn ▶️ How to Run bash
-Copy
-Edit
-python app.py
-Then type a message when prompted to check if it's SPAM or HAM.
-Type exit to quit.

 🧠 Model Details
-Vectorizer: TfidfVectorizer (with stopwords removal and bigram support)
+Vectorizer: TfidfVectorizer

+Stopword removal

+N-gram range: (1, 2)

 Classifier: MultinomialNB

+Hyperparameter Tuning: GridSearchCV

-Tuning: GridSearchCV (alpha values: 0.1, 0.5, 1.0)
+Alpha values: [0.1, 0.5, 1.0]

-Train/Test Split: 80/20 with stratification
+Train/Test Split: 80% training, 20% testing with stratification

-📊 Example Output
+📊 Performance
-plaintext
+Evaluation Metrics:
+Accuracy : 0.99
+Precision: 0.99
+Recall   : 0.91
+F1-score : 0.95

+Detailed Classification Report:
+              precision    recall  f1-score   support

+         Ham       0.99      1.00      0.99       966
+        Spam       0.99      0.91      0.95       149

+    accuracy                           0.99      1115
+   macro avg       0.99      0.96      0.97      1115
+weighted avg       0.99      0.99      0.99      1115

+🚀 Getting Started
+Clone the Repository
+Start by cloning the repository to your local machine.

+Install Dependencies
+To run the project, you need to install the required libraries.
+These can be installed via the following command:

+Install Python dependencies:
+Install all the required dependencies manually by using a package manager like pip.
+You will need the following packages:

+pandas

+numpy

+matplotlib

+seaborn

+scikit-learn

+streamlit

+Run the App
+Web Interface (Recommended)
+To start the Streamlit app and interact with the spam message classifier, you can run the application via the Streamlit interface.

+Console Mode
+You can also interact with the model using the command-line interface by running the provided Python script.

+📎 Project Structure
+bash
 Copy
 Edit
-Model Accuracy: 0.98

-Classification Report:
-              precision    recall  f1-score   support

-         ham       0.98      1.00      0.99       965
-        spam       0.99      0.90      0.94       150

-    accuracy                           0.98      1115
+├── app.py                # Streamlit app
+├── spam_classifier.py    # Console-based interface
+├── mail_data.csv         # Dataset
+├── README.md             # Project documentation

-📧 Contact
+💬 Contact
-For any queries, suggestions, or collaborations, feel free to reach out:
+Developer: Prabhunandan

-Email: prabhunandan016@gmail.com
+📧 Email: prabhunandan016@gmail.com

+Feel free to reach out for feedback, suggestions, or collaboration!